merbashert/Minifigure-Collector/README.md

 - Create a new Lego suggestion by naming it and choosing the gender and mood - separated by User
 ---
 ### Approach Taken
 All Minifigures are saved to a main database that can be browsed without being signed in.
 Once the user signs up and logs in, they can begin their own collection.
 Every time a user clicks "Add to My Collection" all data is copied from the Lego object to a Saved Lego object.
 Each Saved Lego object has a username assigned to it.
-There are different versions of pages based on whether or not you're logged in - the app checks if you're logged in, and opens a page based on that
+There are different versions of pages based on whether or not you're logged in.
+The app checks if you're logged in, and uses an if loop to decide which version of the page to load.